BladeExtreme/ktanesolver/README.md

  1. Start by importing ktanesolver2 (will change the name to ktanesolver)
  2. Assign the edgework class to a variable.
 Follow the documentation for the edgework class
  3. Import the modules inside the ktanesolver library using ktanesolver.modules
  4. You will be able to access all the available solver for modules.
-Please note that *some* modules doesn't have solver because it's either too easy, or you are able to solve it by your own without any help
+Please note that *some* modules doesn't have solver because it's either too hard to implement
 <br><br>
 ### Major Update - 29/05/2024
 ---